Reasons for Nasal Congestion in Babies and Toddlers

 # 3 Ways to Treat a Stuffy Nose in Babies and Toddlers

 It was a Nightmare for Amy, when her 8 months old son, had Congestion (Stuffy Nose) due to change in weather (Cold).
-She doesn’t able to figure it out, how to deal with it and soothe the baby.
+She isn’t able to figure it out, how to deal with it and soothe the baby.
 She lives in a place, where the winter season is longer than summer.
 Due to which, her the baby always have the problem of cold and congestion.

 After looking at her son’s condition, Amy decided to do her own search and find the right medication for cleaning her son’s stuffy & dry nose.
 Below are the few methods, she adopts and able to find the perfect solution for her son Nasal Congestion (stuffy nose).
 And, she was happy to share being findings with others.